1rosehip/coding-games-for-kids-to-learn-programming/README.md

 - Add 1 to this variable using the following code: **num2 = num2 + 1;**
 - Print **num2** and check the result value
 - Try other arithmetic operations like -, * and /.

+## Lesson 6

+Let's add some action!

+### Parent
+- Tell the kid about [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) popup.
+- Add **alert('I like JavaScript!!!');** to the JS and show the kid the result popup.

+### Kid Tasks
+- Ask from kid to change the popup text to something else.
+- Ask from kid to create his / her own alert popups.

+### Parent
+- Tell about [events](https://en.wikipedia.org/wiki/Event_(computing)).
+Give event examples (mouse click, keyboard events, touch events etc.)
+- Let's add **onclick** event listener to our JS.
+Move alert statement to its body.
+Please refer to [main.js](https://github.com/1rosehip/coding-games-for-kids-to-learn-programming/blob/master/lesson-6/main.js) for example.
+- Ask from kid to click on the image and see the result.

+### Kid Tasks
+- Change the alert text to something else.
+- Get a new cat image from [here](https://github.com/1rosehip/coding-games-for-kids-to-learn-programming/tree/master/img/cats) or draw your own image.
+- Add this image to HTML using **img** tag.
+- Add a unique **id** to this image.
+Select any name you want using small English letters, numbers and dashes without spaces.
+- Get this new image by id using **document.getElementById** and save it in the **const** variable.
+- Copy **addEventListener** from another example and make it show the popup with some text on image click!